davorg/dmp/chapters/chapter08.md

 Currently our program will leave this tag untouched.
 There are, of course, ways around this.
 We could read the whole HTML file into a single scalar variable and run our text replacement on that variable.
-!!!
-FOOTNOTE  3 We would have to add the s modifier to the operator, to get the . to match newline characters.!!!
 The downside of this approach is that, while it is not a problem for a small file like our example, there may be good reasons for not reading a larger document into memory all at once.

 We have seen a number of reasons why our approach to parsing HTML is flawed.
 We can provide workarounds for all of the problems we have